 - Magnetic and/or electrical stimulation as an investigational probe to study nociception and pain mechanism, as well as therapeutic modality

 - Fellows will be expected to participate in at least one research project of their choice, depending on their interest and time commitments and requirements.
-Choices are: fellows will be encouraged to develop their own projects in the area of their interest, otherwise they will be offered opportunity to participate in one or a few ongoing studies.
+Fellows will be encouraged to develop their own projects in the area of their interest, otherwise they will be offered opportunity to participate in one or a few ongoing studies.

 - Fellows will have access to state-of-the-art facilities, resources, and training.